aws-observability/aws-otel-test-framework/README.md

-# AOT Testing Framework
+# ADOT Testing Framework

-Before adding a new component into AWS Otel Collector, we require contributors to add related end-to-end test cases, this project is a testing framework which helps contributors to easily add testing into AWS Otel Collector.
+Before adding a new component into ADOT Collector, we require contributors to add related end-to-end test cases, this project is a testing framework which helps contributors to easily add testing into AWS Otel Collector.

 * Contributors won't need to run the test locally to provide the testing result, instead, just define it.
 The test case will be automatically picked by the github workflow in AWS Otel Collector repo to run integration test and soaking test on different platforms.
 We will notify contributors if a certain test case is failed.